ntrezowan/the-plain/_posts/2017-03-12-installing-ssl-for-apache-tomcat-using-java-keytool.md

         (RETURN if same as keystore password):
 Re-enter new password:
 ```
-The password you have used here will be used every time you try to open/modify this newly created keystore file.
+The password that is used here will require every time we open/modify this newly created keystore file.

 2. Generate a new CSR for `example.com` domain;
 ```